PurdueElectricRacing/HIL-Testing/README.md

 	- Each file in `./scripts` can run a Pytest script to test some board on the car
 	- Do `./test.sh [filename]` to run the script, or no filename to run all of them
 		- (Note: have to run from the `./scripts` directory)
+- Make sure you correctly set `firmware_path` in `./hil_params.json` to the path of the primary PER firmware repo!